Sequential Monte Carlo EM for multivariate probit models: Introduction

 \section{Introduction}

-Multivariate probit models, originally introduced by \citet{art:AshfordS70} for the bivariate case, are particularly useful tools to capture some of the correlation structure of binary, and more generally multinomial, response variables \citep{art:McCulloch94, art:McCullochR94, art:BockG96, art:ChibG98, art:NatarajanMcCK2000, art:ImaiD2005}.
+Multivariate probit models, originally introduced by \citet{art:AshfordS70} for the bivariate case, are particularly useful tools to capture some of the dependence structure of binary, and more generally multinomial, response variables \citep{art:McCulloch94, art:McCullochR94, art:BockG96, art:ChibG98, art:NatarajanMcCK2000, art:GueorguievaA2001, art:LiS2008}.
 Inference for such models is typically computationally involved and often still impracticable in high dimensions.
-To mitigate these difficulties, \citet{art:VarinC2010} recently proposed a pseudo-likelihood approach as a surrogate for a full likelihood analysis.
-Similar pairwise likelihood approaches were also previously proposed by \citet{art:KukN2000} and \citet{art:RenardMG2004}.
+To mitigate these difficulties, \citet{art:VarinC2010} proposed a pseudo-likelihood approach as a surrogate for a full likelihood analysis.
+Similar pairwise likelihood approaches were also previously considered by \citet{art:KukN2000} and \citet{art:RenardMG2004}.
+A number of Bayesian approaches have also been considered including \cite{art:ChibG98, art:McCullochPR2000, art:Nobile98, art:Nobile2000, art:ImaiD2005} and more recently \cite{art:TalhoukDM2012}.

+Due to the data augmentation or latent variable nature of the problem, the expectation maximisation (EM) algorithm \citep{art:DempsterLR77} is typically employed for maximising the likelihood as its iterative procedure is usually more attractive than classical numerical optimisation schemes.
+Each iteration consists of an expectation (E) step and a maximisation (M) step, and both should ideally be easy to implement.